Leading Chinese firms eye Israeli technology investments

 Lenovo, which is on track to become the world’s No. 1 PC maker, is interested in information and mobile technology.

-Bilateral trade between China and Israel totaled $8 billion in 2011, according to Israel’s Foreign Ministry.
+Bilateral trade between China and Israel totalled $8 billion in 2011, according to Israel’s Foreign Ministry.

 Chinese have invested $3 billion in Israeli companies to date.
 The biggest investment was the $1.4 billion acquisition of 60 percent of MA Industries, the world’s largest maker of generic crop protection chemicals, by China National Chemical Corp (ChemChina) in late 2011.